OmicsDI/specifications/README.md

 </database>
 ```

-- Cross reference to other database entities is used to link for example external sources in the dataset.
+- Cross references to other database entities is used to link for example external sources in the dataset.
 The **dbkey** correspond
  with the entity in the database and the **dbname** correspond with the database id.
 Some examples: